idham19/E-Management-Store/README.md

 **Author**: Mahdi

 ## Overview
 Welcome to my full-stack application!
 This project is designed to provide a secure, user-friendly experience for managing a store catalog, allowing users to register, sign in, and interact with various products.

+### Important Note
+**Please note:** You will need to first register and then log in to access the application.

+Since this application is hosted on a free Render instance, it may take approximately **1 minute for the server to process registration requests**.
+Free Render instances go into a "sleep" mode after periods of inactivity, which can delay initial responses by up to **50 seconds or more**.

+---

+Thank you for your patience as the server initializes!

 ## Key Components